 A steady decline in colorectal cancer incidence rate

-“For one, the overall incidence and deaths from colorectal cancer have steadily decreased over the past two decades,” says general and colorectal surgeon Daniel Latta, MD, with Grand View Surgical Associates in Sellersville, Pa.
+“For one, the overall incidence and deaths from colorectal cancer have steadily decreased over the past two decades,” says general and colorectal surgeon Daniel Latta, MD, with Grand View Health Surgery in Sellersville, Pa.
 Routine screening like colonoscopy and newer tools like Cologuard and other at-home tests help to find colorectal cancer early, when people have the best chance at successful treatment.

 And those treatments keep evolving.
 Latta is among a growing number of doctors nationwide using robotic surgery to remove colorectal cancer.
 “This technology is a real game-changer,” he says.